Santa Cruz Warriors vs. Austin Spurs - Game Highlights

 Check out the Santa Cruz Warriors Statistics

-- Stars End 2025 with Big Win over Hustle, Improve to 3-0 in the Regular Season - Salt Lake City Stars
+- Windy City Starts the New Year with Win over Osceola - Windy City Bulls

-- Sioux Falls Rings in New Year with 121-114 Victory over Rio Grande Valley - Sioux Falls Skyforce
+- Windy City Starts the New Year with Win over Osceola - Windy City Bulls

+- Stars Drop First Home Loss of the Season to Remix - Salt Lake City Stars

+- Osceola Magic Comeback Falls Short in Windy City - Osceola Magic

-- Sea Dub Starters Power Santa Cruz to 111-102 Victory over Austin - Santa Cruz Warriors
+- Bassey Spearheads Warriors' 24-Point Comeback over Austin, Stunning the Spurs, 112-105 - Santa Cruz Warriors

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.